Yandex Cloud

 GROUP BY disk_name

-As a result, you will see the distribution of table rows for the storage levels:
+The result will show the distribution of table rows across storage tiers:

 ┌─sum(rows)─┬─disk_name──────┐